MariamAmy/Geometric-Shapes-Detector/README.md

 # Geometric-Shapes-Detector
-A python program for detecting geometric shapes using OpenCV
+This python program detects geometric shapes using OpenCV

 ## Libraries